MiBiPreT/mibiscreen/docs/introduction/introduction.md

 ## Structure

-The core elements and folders for users of `mibipret` are:
+The core elements and folders for users of `mibiscreen` are:

-* The folder `mibipret` contains the main functionality split up into folders for:
+* The folder `mibiscreen` contains the main functionality split up into folders for:
     * `data`
     * `analysis`
     * `visualization`